 Hence, for the LT4, a pump with an output of 65gal/hr should be the minimum.

 This is not the first time GM specified the incorrect fuel specifications for their crate engines.
-The LSA had two incorrect versions before finally coming out with the correct, but difficult to perform, fueling specifications.
+The LSA had two incorrect versions before issuing the correct, but difficult to perform, fueling specifications.

 So, which pump(s) to use?